-No mitigation measures are necessary.
+No mitigation measures needed.

-Land Use and Transportation

-Question Information and Justification
+Land Use and Transportation Question Information and Justification

 Will the full extent of the project boundaries remain within the existing right-of-way or easements?
 If no, please describe any right-of-way acquisitions or additional easements needed.
+All work on mains would take place within the existing ROW.
+The components of the upgrade project that are not within the existing right-of-way or utility easements are limited to service connections on the residential properties.
 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-Yes, minor traffic interruptions are anticipated.
-No permanent changes to transportation facilities would occur.
-Construction activities are estimated to last approximately 50 months from start to finish.
+Yes.
+Traffic control will be implemented as required by City permit requirements.
+The upgrade project is scheduled to last up to 36 months.
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No, permanent changes to transportation facilities would occur.
+No, there will be no permanent changes to transportation facilities.
 Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
 No, the project would not interrupt or impede emergency response services.
 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
 No.